Law Enforcement Community

 If your community contains railroad tracks, your officers could be involved in a specialized highway-rail grade crossing collision investigation.
 Operation Lifesaver's Grade Crossing Collision Investigation (GCCI) course is designed to inform and prepare your department for that eventuality.
 Our GCCI training was developed for the North American law enforcement community with cooperation from the International Association of Chiefs of Police.

-Nearly 15 percent of Operation Lifesaver's trained, certified and volunteer safety Presenters are law enforcement officers.
-Join them and become an Operation Lifesaver Rail Safety Presenter.
+Nearly 15 percent of Operation Lifesaver's trained, volunteers are law enforcement officers.
+Join them and become an Operation Lifesaver Authorized Volunteer.

 Grade Crossing Collision Investigation (GCCI) Course